Skip to main content

 Understanding a well-functioning economy

-LSE research has made a significant contribution to understanding state development and the causes of state fragility, shaping the work of multilateral development agencies.
-The insight emphasised that a well-functioning, sustainable market economy should be well-governed, resilient, inclusive, environmentally friendly, and integrated, as well as competitive.
+LSE research - State capacity: crafting effective development strategies - has made a significant contribution to understanding state development and the causes of state fragility, shaping the work of multilateral development agencies.

 Join in